 Whitstable, Kent

 Located on the north coast of Kent, Whitstable is a long pebbly beach divided by groynes, wooden beams going into the sea to reduce drift and trap sediments.
-The beach is pretty wide and there is plenty of space for everyone.
-The more you walk towards the Neptune pub, the emptier the beach becomes.
+The wide sandy shores offer space for everyone and the closer you walk towards the Neptune pub, the emptier the beach becomes.

 Walking along the promenade parallel with the beach you will stumble upon the famous fishermen huts, which have now been transformed into self-catering accommodation.